 DUI Vehicular Manslaughter (Felony)

-If the DUI manslaughter is determined a felony, the penalties are:
+If the DUI manslaughter is determined a felony, the maximum sentence and penalties are:

 - Either 16 months, two years, or four years in state prison